atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 [\[§703.5.1]({{ site.baseurl }}/aba/#703_5_1)]

-When a single set of characters is used to meet requirements for raised and visual characters, the characters and their background must have a non-glare finish.
-Characters must contrast with their background with either light-on-dark or dark-on-light.
-A minimum level of color contrast is not specified, but the higher the contrast, the better, especially for people with low vision.
+When a single set of characters is used to meet requirements for raised and visual characters, the characters and their background must have a non-glare finish.&nbsp;
+Characters must contrast with their background with either light-on-dark or dark-on-light.&nbsp;
+A minimum level of color contrast is not specified, but the higher the contrast, the better, especially for people with low vision.&nsbp;
 Finish and contrast requirements do not apply to braille.

 <figure class="img-left">
 	<img src="{{ site.baseurl }}{{ page.image-directory }}chapter7/signs/Family_Restroom_braille.png"